-Japanese swords, or nihonto, are polished using around 7 to 8 types of whetstones, and there are 4 or 5 more finishing steps, including wafer-thin hazuya and jizuya stones, and nugui powder to further enhance the appearance of the blade.
-The first phase of polishing, called Shitaji togi, begins with a coarse Uchigumori stone which finalizes the rough shaping work started by the swordsmith, and removes any scratches and rusting.
+Japanese swords, or nihonto, are polished using around 7 to 8 types of whetstones (sword polishing stones).
+After the initial polishing, there are several more finishing steps that include using other sword polishing stones like the wafer-thin hazuya and jizuya stones, and nugui powder to further enhance the appearance of the blade.
+The first phase of polishing, called Shitaji togi, begins with a coarse Uchigumori stone which finalizes the rough shaping work started by the swordsmith and removes any scratches and rusting.

-The polisher frequently inspects his work during this process, verifying that it is going to plan.
+This rough polishing of the sword takes around three days, at which point the first half of the polishing process is complete.
+The sword polisher frequently inspects his work during this process, verifying that it is going to plan.
 Crisp and correct shaping is of the utmost importance.
-When a master polisher is at work, you can hear the blade singing as it passes over the stone.
-It takes many years of experience before you can produce such a sound.
-This rough polishing of the sword takes around three days, at which point the first half of the polishing process is complete.
+When a master polisher is at work, you can hear the blade singing as it passes over the sword polishing stone.
+It takes many years of experience before one can produce such a sound.

-The first half of the polishing process is much the way you might polish a kitchen knife, passing the blade over a fixed stone.
+The first half of the sword polishing process is similar to polishing a kitchen knife, passing the blade over a fixed stone.
 The second half of the process, called Shiage togi, or finishing polish, is done using smaller, finer stones to further refine the blade and remove marks caused by the coarse stones.
 In this stage, the positions of the stone and blade are reversed.
 Instead of the polisher moving the blade across a larger, stationary stone, the blade is kept stationary and smaller stones are passed over it by the Togishi.

-A large stone is split into small sections with a sharp knife, each section about 2 or 3 mm in thickness.
-After, the stone’s thickness is further reduced, and then it is glued on to a special paper called washi with a very strong adhesive lacquer.
-The polisher spends about a week every year making these thin polishing stone papers.
+A large stone is split into small sections with a sharp knife — each section is about 2 or 3 mm in thickness.
+The stone’s thickness is further reduced and then glued on to a special paper, called washi, with a very strong adhesive lacquer.
+The polisher spends about a week every year making these thin sword polishing stone papers.
 He carefully uses one of the stone papers to polish every inch of the blade, further revealing the beauty within the steel.

-It’s important to note that when restoring a blade, especially when it has been worked on in the past, the polisher must be careful not to remove any more steel than is required to properly polish the blade, or else the fine geometry of the blade will be damaged.
-Each section of the blade must be polished at the specific, minute angle required, whether it be the spine, kissaki, or cutting edge, in order to maintain it’s original geometry.
+It’s important to note that when restoring a blade, especially when it has been worked on in the past, the polisher must be careful not to remove any more steel than is required, or else the fine geometry of the blade will be damaged.
+When polishing, each section of the blade must be polished at the specific, minute angle required, whether it be the spine, kissaki, or cutting edge, in order to maintain its original geometry.
 This is another testament to the Togishi’s patience.

 The full process of polishing a Japanese sword will take around 2 to 3 weeks from the basic polishing stage to the final, finer stages.
 After polishing is complete, a special Nugui mixture is applied to the blade which whitens the hamon and darkens the surrounding areas.
-A well-done polishing will make the blade easily identifiable as to it’s maker and dynasty, sometimes even more so than the smith’s signature itself.
-It will also reveal how fast the edge was cooled, from what temperature, and what the carbon content of the steel is.
-This can be seen from the fine martensite crystals that appear on the steel when inspected under a microscope.
+A well-done polishing makes the blade easily identifiable to its maker and dynasty — sometimes even more so than the smith’s signature itself.
+It also reveals how fast the edge was cooled, from what temperature, and what the carbon content of the steel is.
+This can be seen in the fine martensite crystals that appear on the steel when inspected under a microscope.

 The tang of the blade, or nakago, is left unpolished and only partially finished with file marks which provide a friction-fit for the handle, or tsuka.
 Collectors should not touch the body of a high-end sword.
 If the blade is touched and not cleaned thoroughly, natural oils from your skin will cause the blade to rust and it will be very costly to polish again.
-Nowadays, the price for traditionally polishing one inch of a samurai sword by a very experienced sword polisher is around $90-110.
-On average, it will cost atleast $70, a total of approximately $2,000 for a 28 inch katana.
+Today, the price for traditional sword polishing for one inch of a samurai sword by a very experienced sword polisher is around $90-110.
+On average, it will cost at least $70, a total of approximately $2,000 for a 28” katana.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back